crate/cratedb-examples/by-language/scala-spark-http/README.md

-# Scala example loading data from Spark to CrateDB via http
+# Load Spark data frame into CrateDB using Scala and HTTP

 This example aims to demonstrate how a Spark data frame can be loaded into CrateDB using the CrateDB http endpoint.